confluentinc/event-streaming-patterns/docs/table/projection-table.md

 One of the first questions we want to ask of a stream of events is, "Where are we now?"

-We have a stream of sales events, we'd like to have the total sales figures at our fingertips.
-We have a stream of `login` events, we'd like to know when each user last logged in.
-Our trucks send GPS data every minute, we'd like to know where each truck is right now.
+If we have a stream of sales events, we'd like to have the total sales figures at our fingertips.
+If we have a stream of `login` events, we'd like to know when each user last logged in.
+If our trucks send GPS data every minute, we'd like to know where each truck is right now.

-How do we roll up data efficiently?
-How do we preserve a complete event log and enjoy the fast queries of an "update in place"-style database?
+How do we efficiently roll up data?
+How do we preserve a complete event log and enjoy the fast queries of an "update-in-place" style database?

 ## Problem

-How can a stream of change events be summarized into the current state of the world, efficiently?
+How can a stream of change events be efficiently summarized to give the current state of the world?

 ## Solution
 ![Projection Table](../img/projection-table.svg)

-We can maintain projection tables that behave just like materialized views in a traditional database.
-As new events come in, the table is automatically updated, giving us an always-live picture of the system.
+We can maintain a projection table that behaves just like a materialized view in a traditional database.
+As new events come in, the table is automatically updated, constantly giving us a live picture of the system.
-Events with the same key are considered related, with newer events being interpreted as updates or deletions (depending on their contents) of older events.
+Events with the same key are considered related; newer events are interpreted, depending on their contents, as updates to or deletions of older events.

-Like a materialized view, projection tables are read-only.
-To change them, we change the underlying data by recording new events to their underlying streams.
+As with a materialized view, projection tables are read-only.
+To change a projection table, we change the underlying data by recording new events to the table's underlying stream.

 ## Implementation

-ksqlDB supports easy creation of summary tables/materialized views.
+ksqlDB supports easy creation of summary tables and materialized views.
 We declare them once, and the server will maintain their data as new events stream in.

-As an example, imagine we are shipping packages around the world.
-As they reach each point on their journey, they're logged with their current location.
+As an example, imagine that we are shipping packages around the world.
+As a package reaches each point on its journey, it is logged with its current location.

-We'll start with a stream of check-in events:
+Let's start with a stream of package check-in events:

 ```sql